Akashn12434/Rule-Engine-with-Abstract-Syntax-Tree-AST--Zeotap/README.md

 Description: Evaluates the AST using user-provided attribute data, returning True or False based on eligibility.

 ### 5. Test Cases
-Creating Rules:

-Test the creation of individual rules with create_rule and verify the AST structure.
+Creating Rules:Test the creation of individual rules with create_rule and verify the AST structure.
-Combining Rules:

-Test combining multiple rules using combine_rules and ensure the AST reflects the merged logic.
+Combining Rules:Test combining multiple rules using combine_rules and ensure the AST reflects the merged logic.
-Evaluating Rules:

-Provide sample user data in JSON format and test rule evaluation using evaluate_rule.
+Evaluating Rules:Provide sample user data in JSON format and test rule evaluation using evaluate_rule.
-Exploring Additional Scenarios:

-Experiment with various rule combinations and test evaluation accuracy.
+Exploring Additional Scenarios:Experiment with various rule combinations and test evaluation accuracy.

 ### 6. Bonus Features
-Error Handling:

-Incorporate mechanisms to handle invalid rule strings or data formats.
+Error Handling: Incorporate mechanisms to handle invalid rule strings or data formats.
-Validations:

-Ensure attribute data is validated against a predefined schema or catalog.
+Validations:Ensure attribute data is validated against a predefined schema or catalog.
-Rule Editing:

-Enable users to modify existing rules dynamically.
+Rule Editing:Enable users to modify existing rules dynamically.
-User-Defined Functions:

-Plan to support more complex rule conditions with user-defined functions.
+User-Defined Functions:Plan to support more complex rule conditions with user-defined functions.

 7. Non-Functional Requirements
-Security:

-Implement SQL injection prevention measures and input validation.
+Security:Implement SQL injection prevention measures and input validation.
-Performance:

-Enhance rule evaluation efficiency through caching or optimization strategies.
+Performance:Enhance rule evaluation efficiency through caching or optimization strategies.
-Scalability:

-Design the system to scale with increasing rule evaluations and data loads.
+Scalability: Design the system to scale with increasing rule evaluations and data loads.